mosip/documentation/docs/id-authentication-services.md

 1. Internal Authentication Service - The authentication service used by internal MOSIP modules such as Resident Service, Registration Processor and Registration Client to authenticate individuals.
 2. Internal OTP Service - used by Resident Service to generate OTP for an Individual for performing OTP Authentication.
-3. Authentication Transaction History Service - used by Resident Service to retrieve paginated list of authentication and OTP Request transactions for an individual.
+3. Authentication Transaction History Service - used by Resident Service to retrieve a paginated list of authentication and OTP Request transactions for an individual.

 ### Credential issuance callback

-* [ID Authentication](id-authentication.md) uses credential data of the individuals for performing authentication.
+* [ID Authentication](id-authentication.md) uses the credential data of the individuals for performing authentication.
 * This credential is requested by [ID Repository](id-repository.md) upon any UIN insertion/update or VID creation.
-* The credential is created by Credential Service uploaded to [Datashare](datashare.md) service and the Datashare URL sent to ID-Authentication using [WebSub](websub.md) message.
+* The credential is created by Credential Service uploaded to [Datashare](datashare.md) service and the Datashare URL is sent to ID-Authentication using [WebSub](websub.md) message.
-* WebSub invokes the credential-issuance callback in [ID Authentication](id-authentication.md) where the credential data is downloaded from Datashare and then stored into IDA DB.
+* WebSub invokes the credential-issuance callback in [ID Authentication](id-authentication.md) where the credential data is downloaded from Datashare and then stored in IDA DB.

 ![](\_images/ida-credential-flow.png)